 A Living Trust Can Help

 You don’t have to grow up with a trust fund to need a good living trust.
 A trust is a practical and flexible legal tool designed to reduce the costs and time of probate for anyone, not just the wealthy.
 It can also be used to minimize estate taxes that might otherwise become due.
 We may recommend that you consider trusts for one or more purposes:

 - Sharing the profits of assets among beneficiaries

 - Management of inherited assets for children or heirs of advancing age or impaired health

 - Reduction in probate expenses and time

 A trust can enhance your family’s wealth while allowing for complete control of all assets.
 Family members often serve as trustees, either alone or with professional independent co-trustees.
-Call today for a telephone consultation to discuss if a trust is right for you: 310-788-9089.
+Call today for a telephone consultation to discuss whether a trust is right for you: 310-788-9089.

 Other Tools To Protect Your Assets

 Even with a living trust, there is no guarantee for protecting your assets from creditors, especially in the medical or rental real estate profession.